 Contact by email via firstname.lastname@example.org, marked 'FAO Claire Robertson, SENCo'.

-Our Executive Headteacher, Head of School & Deputy Headteacher have all completed the NASENCO accreditation.
+Our Executive Headteacher and Head of School have completed the NASENCO accreditation.

 We aim to ensure that each child is fully included in all aspects of school life and make reasonable adjustments to meet their needs.
 These may encompass: